crownengine/crown/docs/introduction.rst

 	any work.

 * Lightweight Codebase and Runtime
-	The whole engine (runtime + tools) consist of fewer than 100K lines of code.
+	The whole engine (runtime + tools) consists of fewer than 100K lines of code.
 Written in high-performance native languages only, it is easily understood and extensible by anyone.

 Features
 --------